-After purchasing the vineyard, their next move was to hire the noted wine consultant, Stephane Derenoncourt to help with vineyard management and wine making, before starting a renovation of the property and vineyards.
+After purchasing the vineyard, their next move was to hire the noted wine consultant, Stephane Derenoncourt, and his team to help with vineyard management and winemaking, before starting a renovation of the property and vineyards.
 2007 marked the official debut of Chateau Edmus.
 However, 2008 was the first year when the owners were able to exercise full control.

 Chateau Edmus St. Emilion Vineyards, Terroir, Grapes, Winemaking

 Chateau Edmus is then aged in 60% new, French oak barrels for between 14 to 16 months before bottling.
 The time in barrel and the amount of new oak varies on the character of the vintage.
-The annual production of Chateau Edmus ranges from 5,000 to 7,000 cases of wine, depending on the vintage.
+There is a second wine, Les Porte du Edmus.
+On average the annual production is close to 750 cases of wine per vintage.

 Chateau Edmus is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-Chateau Edmus is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
+Chateau Edmus is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.

 Château Edmus Wine Tasting Notes

 Soft, elegant, medium-bodied, fresh and fruity, this charmer is going to be a pleasure to enjoy on release, and for up to a decade after that.
 Drink from 2025-2032.
 89-91 Pts.